PaulKinlan/paul.kinlan.me/content/2024-02-20-some-clean-up.md

 ---
-slug: "some-cleanup"
-date: 2024-02-20T10:54:00
+date: 2024-02-20 10:54:00
-title: Some clean-up new-year
+slug: some-cleanup
+summary: I've made a couple of small changes to the blog.
+I removed the personal journal section and added my projects to the RSS feed so you can see what I've been working on with Generative AI.
+Happy New Year!
 tags:
 - blog
 - updates
-  - journal
 - projects
 - rss
 - generative ai
-summary: "Minor changes were made, including removing the personal journal section due to lack of perceived value and adding projects to the RSS feed to share work related to Generative AI.
-A new year greeting is also included."
+title: Some clean-up new-year

 ---

 There\'s not that many people who read this blog - but for those of you who do, I\'m making some minor changes.